Mindera/skeletoid/README.md

 # Skeletoid
-An utils library for Android Applications made at Mindera
+An utils library for Android Applications made at Mindera.

+Why should you use it?
+Instead of copy pasting the same utils packages to each new project (and not having improvements propagated), just have this lib to help you!

 [![Build Status](https://travis-ci.org/Mindera/skeletoid.svg)](https://travis-ci.org/Mindera/skeletoid)
 [![Release](https://jitpack.io/v/mindera/skeletoid.svg)](https://jitpack.io/#mindera/skeletoid)